What is PCS in import and export? Let's find out the most detailed

 How to negotiate PCS fee for transport partners

-To negotiate PCS fee with transport partners, it is possible to consider applying the strategies:
+To negotiate PCS fee with transport partners, it can be considered:

-• Building long -term relationships: negotiating long -term contracts or commitment to large volume of goods to be able to request PCS fee reduction;
+• Building long -term relationships: negotiating long -term contracts or commitment to large volume of goods to be able to request a reduction in PCS fee;

-• Compare with rivals: Find out PCS fees of other transport companies to make competitive proposals;
+• Compared to rivals: Understanding PCS fees of other transport companies to make competition proposals;

 • Clarify the congestion factor: Determine the cause of the port congestion and discuss to reduce the fee if not your fault;